 The Gascoyne Food Festival is a three day event celebrating the region’s sumptuous produce.
 Well renowned Perth chefs visit producers and showcase their amazing produce at events in Carnarvon such as the BBQ on beach, Long Table Lunch and Gascoyne Growers Markets.
 For more information please visit www.gascoynefood.com.au

 The OTC Satellite Dish dominating the skyline in Carnarvon is a huge telecommunications dish affectionately known as “The Dish”.
 Built in conjunction with NASA in 1966 the station was involved in the Gemini and Apollo space missions.
 You can climb up the base of the dish for a spectacular panoramic view of the town and surrounding plantations.
 Visit the new Space and Technology Museum which is listed as one of the Top 100 Bucket List Experiences in WA.
 The museum was opened in 2011 by Astronaut Buzz Aldrin and features relics, artefacts and interactive displays.
-Phase 3 of the museum will be opened by the last man on the moon, Gene Cernan on 28th May 2016.
+Phase 3 of the museum was opened by the last man on the moon, Gene Cernan on 28th May 2016.

 The Kennedy Range National Park lies roughly 165km east of Carnarvon and are 75km long.
 Erosion on the eastern side of the range has created spectacular cliffs.
 The cliffs are accessible by road and are a popular picnic spot.
 This is an ideal day trip from Wintersun.
 You will marvel at the fossils (including marine life!) and beautiful stones that are found in this untouched region.